-If you are an international student with a Tier 4 visa to study for more than six months, you will need to collect your biometric residence permit (BRP) within ten days of when you arrive in the United Kingdom.
+If you are an international student with a Student visa to study for more than six months, you will need to collect your biometric residence permit (BRP) when you arrive in the United Kingdom.

 What is a biometric residence permit?